MS in CPP Curriculum Requirements (33 credit hours)

-Communities in the 21st century require professionals with interdisciplinary skills and preparation to handle many complex challenges.
-The Master of Science in Criminology and Professional Practice prepares students to meet these challenges by providing them with a foundation in three diverse tracks: Administration of justice, treatment and rehabilitation and emergency response.
+Communities and organizations in the 21st century require professionals with interdisciplinary skills and preparation to handle many complex challenges.
+The Master of Science in Criminology and Professional Practice (MSCPP) degree prepares students to meet these challenges by providing them with a core criminological knowledge foundation and the opportunity to gain further skills and enhance their graduate education by selecting one of three diverse concentrations: the administration of justice, emergency management, and treatment and rehabilitation.

-This degree prepares graduates to be advanced practitioners in a variety of community settings.
-Whether students are looking to advance their career or looking to begin their career, the MS in Criminology and Professional Practice provides specialized training that is needed in leadership positions within community organizations.
+The MSCPP degree prepares graduates to be advanced practitioners in a variety of community and agency/organizational settings.
+Whether students are just beginning their careers or looking to advance in their current profession, the MS in Criminology and Professional Practice provides comprehensive education and specialized training necessary for effective individuals in leadership positions in a wide variety of government agencies and community organizations.

 Upon completion of foundation course work in criminology, students select one of the following areas of concentration to be the focus of their studies.